8gradplus/msb_lecture/slides/database_architectures/slides.md

 **Hierarchical and Nested Data**

 - Document DB: Supports storing nested data (JSON, BSON, XML), allowing for hierarchical structures.
-- RDBMS: Requires normalization into multiple tables with joins to represent nested relationships.
+- RDB: Requires normalization into multiple tables with joins to represent nested relationships.

 Use Case: E-commerce platforms storing product details, attributes, and reviews in a single document.